reneshbedre/HTSQualC/README.md

 ## Getting Started

 ### Prerequisites
-You need Python3 to install and run RSeqFilt.
+You need Python3 (3.0* to 3.6*) to install and run RSeqFilt.
 Following Python3 packages need to install before running the tool.
 If you have not installed these packages, RseqFilt will guide you to install them.

 ```
 numpy